jeffreyrosenbluth/LiarsPoker/README.md

-# Liars Poker Webapp
+# Liars Poker Web App

 A multiplayer web application of Liars Poker implementing the [rules](http://www.liars-poker.com/) from Salomon Brothers 1986.
-The backend (server) is written in Haskell using Websockets and the frontend is in elm.
+The backend (server) is written in Haskell and the frontend in elm.

 You can try it [here](http://liarspoker.herokuapp.com).